1. Home

 CC does not only depend on the time between excavation and loading, but also on the soil type, in the particular the drain capacity.
 The more easy it is for a soil to drain the pore water, the faster the soil will relax and the preconsolidation will be gone.

-• Sand is almost immediately drained, so CC will be approximately 100%
+• Sand drains well, so CC will be approximately 100%.

-• Thin top layers of clay will drain quite quickly, CC will between 50 and 75%
+• Thin top layers of clay will drain quite quickly, so CC will between 50 and 75%.

-• For thick, deep layers of clay, the drainage will take a very long time, so CC will be between 0 and 25%
+• Thick deep layers of clay will drain slow, so CC will be between 0 and 25%.

 In practice 0% and 100% are used the most often.